-Payment Gateway Integration as Revenue Driver and Customer Acquisition Tool
+Payment Gateway Business Model: How Payment Gateway Integration can become a Revenue Driver and Customer Acquisition Tool

 For many developers and SAAS platforms choosing their payment gateway integration partner[s] is not a decision driven by the potential for the partner to actually help grow their business.

-Traditionally Payment Gateway Integration thinking goes something like this:
+Traditionally Payment Gateway Integrations thinking goes something like this:

 - Integrate with usual suspects in gateway space